smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 * RPC messages of `messagetype="response"` in the RPC Spec shall generate files named with a `Response` suffix. e.g. `PutFileResponse.js`
 * RPC messages of `messagetype="request"` in the RPC Spec shall generate files named without a suffix. e.g. `PutFile.js`
 * RPC message parameter key constants shall match the RPC Spec to ensure proper functionality
-* RPC messages shall extend the `RpcRequest` or `RpcResponse` class (depending on their `messagetype` in the RPC Spec) and be stored in `/lib/js/src/rpc/messages`
+* RPC messages shall extend the `RpcRequest`, `RpcResponse`, or `RpcNotification` class (depending on their `messagetype` in the RPC Spec) and be stored in `/lib/js/src/rpc/messages`
 * RPC structs shall extend the `RpcStruct` class and be stored in `/lib/js/src/rpc/structs`
 * RPC enums shall extend the `Enum` class and be stored in `/lib/js/src/rpc/enums`
-* Parameters in the RPC Spec with `platform="documentation"` shall be skipped and not be included in the generated classes
-* RPC messages with zero applicable parameters shall be skipped and not written to disk. e.g. `AddSubMenuResponse`
 * Uses of the "sync" prefix shall be replaced with "sdl" (where it would not break functionality).
-E.g. `SyncMsgVersion -> SdlMsgVersion`
+E.g. `SyncMsgVersion -> SdlMsgVersion`.
+This applies to member variables and their accessors.
+The key used when creating the RPC message JSON should match that of the RPC Spec.
 * The `_MAP` keys and static getters of the `FunctionID` enum shall not include the `ID` suffix. e.g. `RegisterAppInterfaceID -> RegisterAppInterface`.
 All references to the `FunctionID` enum shall adopt this as well to ensure valid references.
 * `set` methods of RPC messages and RPC structs shall validate the type of the passed parameter by immediately calling `this.validateType([targetClass], [parameter]);`, followed by storing the passed parameter or object.
 Target classes used for validation must be imported into each respective message/struct file immediately following any copyright notice block comments.
+* Each extended RPC enumeration class must be named to match the enum name in the RPC Spec

 ### Module Exports & Imports